Join Our Team

 Education & Experience:

-• Strong project management or related experience required
+• 3 years of relationship management, project management or related experience required

-• Prior experience managing closed-loop referral platforms preferred
+• Prior experience with large-scale implementation grants/projects preferred

 Skills, Knowledge, and Abilities: